zacanger/zacanger.github.io/blog/src/posts/licensing.md

 created: 2015-10-04
 tags:
   - licensing
+  - wtfpl
 ---

 I just wanted to take a moment to say that I don't actually care even the slightest bit if someone is offended by some things that I might say, especially if those things are as basic and trivial as the word 'fuck.'
 This was brought up recently, because my [error page](http://zacanger.com/whateverrandomblablahblah) happens to be 'rude' and 'unprofessional.' (_Note: I agree.
 It's very unprofessional to use Internet Explorer, and to interrupt someone at work to criticize something on their website completely unrelated to any client project and ask them to remove it.
 Also, it's not a very nice error page._)

 ---------